cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 ## Key Insights

 1. **Universal patterns** work across all training examples, making them robust
 2. **Multiple shapes** capture different types of spatial relationships
 3. **Test indicators** (✓/✗) help distinguish reliable vs. overfitted programs
 4. **Aggregation strategy** is crucial - different tasks need different approaches
+5. **Aggregation strategy determines success**: The 5×5 example shows how the same valid patterns can succeed or fail depending on the aggregation method

 The core insight is that ARC tasks often have consistent local patterns, and by finding the intersection of these patterns across examples, we can build reliable predictors for new inputs.
+However, **perfect training accuracy does not guarantee the right solution** - test evaluation reveals which aggregation strategies truly generalize beyond the training data.